& OTHER THEMES

 mother, with one sky above us and one country around us, and on government

 EACH PERSON BELONGS - Native people have trouble with this because they are mired in a dominant non-Native society.
-The advantage of being tribal is that not only do they have a tribe, but they have have a band (or house).
-Thunderbird is not only Coast Tsimshian, she has her band (Gilutsaaw) and her house (Niis-gumiik) - it creates for her a sense of belonging.
-This is the essential importance of basic cultural beliefs.
+The advantage of being tribal is that not only is there a tribe, but there is also a band, clan and house, depending on the tribe.
+For example, I am not only Coast Tsimshian, my band is Gilutsaaw and my house is Niis-gumiik - it creates for me a sense of belonging.
+These 'belongings' are part of what forms the cultural grounding of Indigenous people.
 When these were taken away, Native people found themselves adrift in an uncertain sea of outside influences not of their own making.
 A sense of rootedness in a world gone awry is something that all people seek - a need to say, "this is my place, this is where I belong.
 This is where I feel safe."

 "The Indian loved to come into sympathy and spiritual communion with his brothers of the animal kingdom, whose inarticulate souls had for him something of the sinless purity that we attribute to the innocent and irresponsible child.
 He had faith in their instincts, as in a mysterious wisdom given from above; and while he humbly accepted the supposedly voluntary sacrifice of their bodies to preserve his own, he paid homage to their spirits in prescribed prayers and offerings."
 (Eastman)

-EACH PERSON IS CONNECTED TO THE UNIVERSE - Most humans do not have a sense or feeling of being connected to the universe.
+EACH PERSON IS CONNECTED TO THE UNIVERSE Most humans do not have a sense or feeling of being connected to the universe.
 But the Universe is Breath, we breathe, therefore we are connected.
 New air is in the lungs all the time; where was that breath two months ago?
 Was it in a penguin on the South Pole?
 A zebra in Africa?
 A panda in China or a polar bear at the North Pole?
 Was it in an elk or a hawk or a salmon or a porpoise?
 Where was it?
-We're all connected by breath, we're all one within each other, and that breath comes from the Great Mystery.
-That breath brings us to our home within our heart.
-Breath is the connection and the relation to each other; we are relatives with the winged, the finned, the shelled, the crawlers, the four and two-leggeds.
+We're all connected by breath, we're all one within each other, and that breath comes from that which is greater than us.
+Breath brings us home to our hearts.
+We connect and relate to each other through breath; we are relatives with the winged, the finned, the shelled, the crawlers, the four and two-leggeds.
 It is comforting to know that we are not alone.

 I have seen that in any great undertaking it is not enough for a man to